Fullaxx/microraids/CREATE_EXAMPLE.md

 | 200000000   | 819.2 GB   | =(4096*200000000)/(1e9) |

 ## Create
-Next, use the map to create a raid6 with 256k chunk size spanning 8 disk images. \
+Next, choose a name and use the map to create a raid6 with 256k chunk size spanning 8 disk images. \
 With a block count of 12000000, each image will be 49.152G (4k*12000000) of physical disk space. \
 Total space taken up on disk 393.216G (parity + data) \
 Total usable filesystem space 294.912G (available for data)